kaavannan/realworld/README.md

 # Implementations

-Over 100 implementations have been created using various languages, libraries, and frameworks.
+ Plus Over 100 implementations have been created using various languages, libraries, and frameworks.

 Explore them on [**CodebaseShow**](https://codebase.show/projects/realworld).